varneberg/Cheat-Sheets/INF140/INF140-single-alternative.md

         C.  Reply to the sender to double-check if the link is safe to open as they might have sent it accidentally.
         D.  Do not click the link.
 Phone the sender for verification.

-        Answer:
+        Answer: D

-6. Where should you store the encryption passphrase for your laptop?
+6. Where should you store the encryption pass phrase for your laptop?

         A.  On a sticker underneath your laptop’s battery as it’s not visible to anyone using the laptop.
         B.  On a sticky note attached to the base of your laptop.
         C.  In a password-protected Word file stored on your laptop.
         D.  Use the password management tool supplied/authorised by your organisation.

-        Answer:
+        Answer: D

 7. You have a highly sensitive document which you need to email to a trusted third-party.
 What is the safest way to send this?